Logo Icon

 Where to Find Your On-Screen Calculator in the CAT 2026 Exam?

-Can we use a calculator in the CAT exam?
-When you take the CAT exam, the calculator is a small icon.
+On the CAT exam, the calculator icon is small.
 You will find it on the screen, usually above the "Time Left" display.
 This icon becomes your tool for certain problems.
-You should learn how to use it now, not just on exam day.

-The calculator looks like a standard one.
-You click values to enter them.
 For example, to type "999," you click the '9' button four times.
-It has basic functions like plus, minus, multiply, divide, percent, reciprocal, and square root.
+It has basic functions like plus, minus, multiply, divide, per cent, reciprocal, and square root.
 You can also save numbers using memory functions (M+ and M-).

 When to Use the On-Screen Calculator During the CAT Exam 2026?